will-hart/django-citations/README.rst

 Citations is a simple Django app which lets you use a citations and reference lists within your templates.

+The source code is available from https://github.com/will-hart/django-citations under an MIT license

 Quick start
 -----------